MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 > Restore of an individual file from a VM backup is possible only for Windows VMs from the disk and online recovery points.

 With DPM 2022 UR2 and later, you can restore an individual file from a VMware VM from both disk and online recovery points.
 The VM should be a Windows Server VM.

+::: moniker-end

+::: moniker range="sc-dpm-2025"

+>[!NOTE]
+> Restore of an individual file from a VM backup is possible only for Windows VMs from the disk and online recovery points.

+You can restore an individual file from a VMware VM from both disk and online recovery points.
+The VM should be a Windows Server VM.

+::: moniker-end

+::: moniker range=">=sc-dpm-2022"

 Additionally, for item-level recovery from an online recovery point, ensure that automatic mounting of volumes is enabled.
 The item-level recovery for online recovery points works by mounting the VM recovery point using iSCSI for browsing, and only one VM can be mounted at a given time.